trenz-gmbh/infisical-extensions/README.md

 This will add an `InfisicalConfigurationProvider` that provides all available secrets through `IConfiguration`.

 > [!Note]
-> The provider drops all keys in the "Infisical" object in order to protect your infisical credentials.
+> The provider drops all keys in the "Infisical" object in order to protect your infisical credentials, so you won't
+> see the keys at runtime.

 ## Managing an Infisical Project